-The unaudited interim condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Milestone Pharmaceuticals USA, Inc. Milestone Pharmaceuticals USA, Inc. began its operations on March 3, 2017.
+The consolidated financial statements include the accounts of the Company and Milestone Pharmaceuticals USA, Inc. Milestone Pharmaceuticals USA, Inc. began its operations on March 3, 2017.
 All intercompany transactions and balances have been eliminated.

 b) Basis of presentation and use of accounting estimates